-A villa holiday in the endlessly beautiful French region of Provence offers a beguiling blend of culture and calm, where Roman ruins and fairytale villages perched on rocky outcrops are interspersed with bustling Provençal markets and acres of vibrant lavender fields, which glow purple in the sunlight.
-With postcard-perfect beauty that has inspired so many artists and authors, and its glorious weather to match, a Provence villa holiday is bound to stay etched in your memory for a lifetime.
+A villa holiday in Provence, an endlessly beautiful French region offers a beguiling blend of culture and calm.
+Roman ruins and fairytale villages perched on rocky outcrops are interspersed with bustling Provençal markets and acres of vibrant lavender fields, which glow purple in the sunlight.
+With picture postcard beauty that has inspired many artists and authors, and with glorious weather to match, a Provence villa holiday is bound to stay etched in your memory for a lifetime.

 Things to do in Provence

 With so many things to do in Provence, you won't get bored.
 This quintessentially French province is full of beautiful locations to visit and plenty of cultural sites for history lovers.
 Paris might be the city of love, but Provence will make you forget about it.

 Located in Avignon, Pope's Palace is a UNESCO-listed building with a rich and exciting history.
 It was built in the 14th century as a residence for popes, and the architecture was simply stunning.